TechSecCTF/pwn_challs/README.md

 # pwn_challs

-Collection of pwn challenges for pedagogical purposes.
+a panoply of pwn problems for pedagogical purposes

 Suggested order of completion: